magepeopleteam/mage-eventpress/readme.txt

 ➡ Backend Order Addon- Book Event from Dashboard/Backend ➡ Coupon Code Addon- Event Coupon Code Adding Features ➡ Event Duplicator Addon- This Addon will Allow You to Duplicate any Events for Re-using.
 ➡ Event Calendar Pro Addon- Nice Event Calendar Images Support.
-Showcase Your Events into Awesome Calendar.
+Showcase Your Events in an Awesome Calendar.
 ➡ User Registration Form Position Addon– choose where you want to display attendee registration     form- 1.
 Event Details Page Or 2.
 Checkout Page.
-➡ Waitlist Addon -If Event Ticket Quantity Is Finished, This Addon Will Automatically Activate and Subscriber Can Join the Waitlist.
+➡ Waitlist Addon -If the Event Ticket Quantity Is Finished, This Addon Will Automatically Activate, and Subscriber Can Join the Waitlist.
 Admin Can Send Email to The User for Next Free Slot.
-➡ Related Events Addon - You can select related event and display to event details page.
+➡ Related Events Addon - You can select a related event and display it to the event details page.

 ➡ [View Live PRO Version Demo For Business Event](https://event.mage-people.com/)